 Some Gateway students participate in high school events such as prom and graduation.
 Some Gateway students even play sports for their high school.
 Some Gateway students choose to never have contact with their high schools.

 NO. Gateway is for students who want to earn their high school diploma.
-If you want to get your GED, we will help you find a GED testing site.
+If you want to get your High School Equivalency, we will help you find a High School Equivalency testing site.

 Do I need to pass MCAS?

 Yes.
 You need to meet all of your district's graduation requirements, including courses and MCAS.